michalc/servra/README.md

 - path-based routing to different handler functions;
 - returning a 500 on error: exceptions in the handler will simply close the connection;
 - adding any HTTP header, including `content-length` or `transfer-encoding`, although servra will examine incoming and outgoing headers, as well as the HTTP version, and determine if the connection can remain open;
-- any WebSockets-related functionality, other than allowing `request_body` to be iterated over beyond the initial request.
+- any WebSockets-related functionality, other than allowing `request_body()` can be called and iterated over beyond the initial request.